ABC World News Now: 2009–2011

-On September 22, 2009, World News Now became the first network overnight newscast to begin broadcasting in high definition.
+On September 22, 2009, ABC World News Now became the first network overnight newscast to begin broadcasting in high definition.

 On July 9, 2010, Jeremy Hubbard left WNN to become a full-time correspondent for ABC News; he was replaced as Nair's co-anchor on the program by Rob Nelson.
-In Hubbard's honor, the World News Now staff looked back at his time with the program and as is tradition when an anchor leaves the show, Hubbard had a picture of his likeness raised into the ABC News rafters.
+In Hubbard's honor, the ABC World News Now staff looked back at his time with the program and as is tradition when an anchor leaves the show, Hubbard had a picture of his likeness raised into the ABC News rafters.
 There was also a polka, sung to Hubbard's dog Jake, and Jeremy received a cutout of his likeness as a going away present while also welcoming his replacement, Rob Nelson.

-On January 24, 2011, World News Now debuted new graphics for all of the program's segments and began using a new set, a side view of the existing set of ABC World News.
-On February 17 of that year, Nair announced that she would be departing as co-anchor of World News Now after the next night's broadcast; the February 18 edition paid tribute to Nair in each of its three segments, including appearances from current and former colleagues including Jeremy Hubbard.
+On January 24, 2011, ABC World News Now debuted new graphics for all of the program's segments and began using a new set, a side view of the existing set of ABC World News.
+On February 17 of that year, Nair announced that she would be departing as co-anchor of ABC World News Now after the next night's broadcast; the February 18 edition paid tribute to Nair in each of its three segments, including appearances from current and former colleagues including Jeremy Hubbard.
 Her legacy was to treat the crew to a hot breakfast on her last day.
 A brief send-off by Nelson to Nair was also given at the conclusion of America This Morning.
-Correspondent Peggy Bunker (then a former anchor at Fox affiliate KDVR, where Jeremy Hubbard incidentally is now employed) was named as interim successor.
+Correspondent Peggy Bunker (then a former anchor at Fox affiliate KDVR) was named as interim successor.

 On March 11, 2011, the program provided live coverage (in all time zones) of the devastating Tōhoku earthquake and tsunami in Japan, featuring updates and pictures from NHK World-Japan; the coverage continued during America This Morning and Good Morning America.
-On July 21, 2011, Bunker announced that she would be leaving World News Now after the July 22 broadcast, which acknowledged her departure in the first and last of its three, half-hour segments during that following night.
+On July 21, 2011, Bunker announced that she would be leaving ABC World News Now after the July 22 broadcast, which acknowledged her departure in the first and last of its three, half-hour segments during that following night.
 In addition, a brief send-off by Nelson to Bunker (who subsequently became morning and midday anchor at Seattle ABC affiliate KOMO-TV) was given at the conclusion of America This Morning.

 Beginning on July 25, 2011, ABC News correspondents Tanya Rivero, Diana Alvear and Linsey Davis began rotating as co-anchors alongside Nelson until a permanent co-anchor was named; this lasted until Rivero was named sole co-anchor of the program on September 19, 2011.
 On October 14, 2011, Rivero shifted to a correspondent role on ABC's daytime news programs and was replaced by correspondent Yunji De Nies as a substitute anchor beginning the following day.
-On October 27, 2011, Paula Faris was named co-anchor of World News Now, taking over the role on January 2, 2012.
+On October 27, 2011, Paula Faris was named co-anchor of ABC World News Now, taking over the role on January 2, 2012.